 It is a quick and painless procedure.
 There is no need to prepare in any way such as fast or have any injection.
 You don’t have to have the scan if you don’t want to.
 However, if you do have lung cancer, the earlier it is caught the better.
 If it’s caught early, it can be cured.

 The majority people who have a lung health check will not have lung cancer.
 For those who do have, lung health checks can help speed up diagnosis and increase your treatment options, including curative-intent treatment.
-This was the case for Jo and Harry.
+Currently 76% of people who have been diagnosed with lung cancer through the lung health check programme have been caught at stages 1 and 2.

 Frequently Asked Questions